PromyLOPh/guix-hpc-website/drafts/pack-fakechroot.md

 ```

 `guix pack -RR` wraps the application executables, in this case
-`python`; those wrappers are [small statically-linked programs that
+`python`.
+Those wrappers are [small statically-linked programs that
 implement the execution
 engines](https://git.savannah.gnu.org/cgit/guix.git/tree/gnu/packages/aux-files/run-in-namespace.c).
 The new `fakechroot` engine works like that: